 The following are some tips to help you prepare for your visit:

 - Install the My Rush app on your phone or update the app to the latest version.
 Enable push notifications so we can let you know when your provider is ready to connect.

 - Find a quiet, private place with enough light and a strong WiFi signal.
 Consider using a headset for the best sound quality.

 - Charge your device so you have enough battery for the visit.

 - If you're on a desktop, update your browser and plug-ins.

 Video visits are available to adults for the following conditions:

 |• Red eye||• Return to work assessments||• Seasonal allergies|

 |• Wound check|

 Video visits are available to children of all ages for cough, cold/flu and concern for novel coronavirus.
-Video visits for kids are restricted to these topics and are currently offered free of charge.
 For visits with children under 12 years of age, the parent/guardian and child must both be present for the visit.
 For more information, check out on-demand video visits for kids.